geshan/geshan.github.com/posts/2026-03-27-google-ai-studio-database.md

 The aim of this tutorial is to build a simple but useful login page with Google login ([1.8 billion people use Gmail](https://www.demandsage.com/gmail-statistics/) each month).
 The app will also have a form to input address, phone number, LinkedIn profile, and GitHub profile that will be displayed on a plain profile page.

 You could have used [Google Stitch to vibe design](https://blog.google/innovation-and-ai/models-and-research/google-labs/stitch-ai-ui-design/) it, we can keep it as a topic for another blog post.
+Testing last updtaed.

 ## Google AI Studio - Build